yvf/rust-ldap3/README.md

 ### Version notice

-The 0.11 branch, currently in beta, has had a belated but important dependency
+The 0.11 branch has had a belated but important dependency
 upgrade: the `nom` parser combinator crate, both in the `lber` support library and `ldap3` proper.
 This should be an implementation detail invisible to the user, and the parsers have a battery of tests, but the version was nevertheless bumped up out of abundance of caution.
-There are no functional differences between 0.10.6 and 0.11.0.
+There are no functional differences between 0.10.6 and 0.11.1.

 Starting with 0.10.3, there is cross-platform Kerberos/GSSAPI support if compiled with the __gssapi__ feature.
 This feature enables the use of integrated Windows